 How do cats digest food?

-After your cat has swallowed their food, it passes through their esophagus into their stomach.
-The food starts to break down as it passes into the small intestine and digestive enzymes are released.
-It takes around 12-24 hours for the food to travel through their entire digestive system.
-This system accounts for around 3% of their total body weight and the large surface area of the small intestine helps absorb the nutrients into the body once they have broken down into small pieces.
+After your cat has swallowed their food, it passes through their oesophagus into their stomach.
+Digestive enzymes are released which start to break down the food as it then passes into the small intestine.
+It takes your cat’s food around 12-24 hours to travel through their entire digestive system which accounts for around 3% of their total body weight.
+The large surface area of the small intestine helps absorb the nutrients into the body once they have broken down into small pieces.
 The large intestine is the last step in the digestive process, as it transports waste back out of the cat’s body.

-As your kitten grows, their digestive system is better able to handle more complex foods that include nutrients such as starch.
+As your kitten grows, their digestive system is better able to handle more complex foods such as starch.
 But this process happens gradually, so it’s important to always feed them food appropriate for their age.
-To make it easier to navigate the options, we’ve labelled our products with this information.
-When in doubt, ask your veterinarian for guidance.
+And to make it easier, we’ve labelled our pack with this information, so always follow the recommendations and when in doubt, ask your vet.